fyhuang/enjoy2/README.md

 To use an analog axis to move the mouse, select the "Analog" sub-item on the left.

+### Terminology

+A **mapping** specifies which keys/mouse buttons/mouse movements happen when a joystick button is pressed or axis moved.
+A **translation** specifies which hardware joystick buttons and axes translate into which virtual buttons and axes.

 ### Mapping modes

 Enjoy2 offers two mouse mapping modes: global and single-window.
 Enjoy2 starts in global mode, but you can set any joystick button to the "toggle mouse scope" action, which will change the mode.
 If you are using Enjoy2 to play a video game, you may find that one or the other mode offers better compatibility with your game's specific requirements.

+### Translations (upcoming feature)

+**Translations** allow you to specify a mapping (e.g. for playing a specific video game) once and apply it to a variety of similar controllers.
+For example, you could create a mapping and use it with PS3 controllers and Logitech PC gamepads.

+TODO: upcoming feature.

+## Transferring configuration files

+All the Enjoy2 configuration files (mappings and translations) are stored in the user's Application Support directory:

+    /Users/$USERNAME/Library/Application Support/Enjoy2/*

+The files are JSON-encoded and should be portable across machines.

 ## Requirements